-An attorney ad litem appointed to represent a child in the managing conservatorship of the DFPS shall, before each scheduled hearing under Tex.
+An attorney ad litem appointed to represent a child in the managing conservatorship of DFPS must, before each scheduled hearing under Tex.
 Fam.
 Code Chapter 263, determine whether the child's educational needs and goals have been identified and addressed.
 Tex.
 Fam.
 Code § 107.004(d-2).

 A guardian ad litem appointed to represent a child in the managing conservatorship of the DFPS shall, before each scheduled hearing under Tex.
 Fam.
 Code Chapter 263, determine whether the child's educational needs and goals have been identified and addressed.
 Tex.
 Fam.
 Code § 107.002(i).
+Guardians ad litem are now required by law to interview the child's educators.
+Tex.
+Fam.
+Code § 107.002(b).